c3-suzuki/rabbitmq-website/site/oauth2-examples.md

 9. You add the new signing key via the `rabbitmqctl` command
 10. This time RabbitMQ can validate tokens signed with "key-2"

 One way to keep RabbitMQ up-to-date is to periodically check with [token keys endpoint](https://docs.cloudfoundry.org/api/uaa/version/4.28.0/index.html#token-keys) (using the `E-tag` header).
-When the list of active tokens key has changed, you retrieve them and add them using `rabbitmqctl add_uaa_key`.
+When the list of active tokens key has changed, you retrieve them and add them using `rabbitmqctl add_signing_key`.

 You are probably missing the ability to remove deprecated/obsolete signing keys.
 The [function](https://github.com/rabbitmq/rabbitmq-auth-backend-oauth2/blob/master/src/uaa_jwt.erl) is there so you could potentially invoke it via `rabbitmqctl eval` command.